MOST OF WHAT'S AVAILABLE

 On porcelain clay, the crunchy ash I picked up from a crater in Iceland, I spread onto the clay as granules bound in a volatile synthetic wax that burned out in the kiln.
 The "fireball' color was a gift of the firing, as it caused a rutile slip to tell a story about heat.

 The lavender rim is a glaze I assembled from refined materials.

 Earth's Pushing & Pulling

 "Converging diverging . . . spreading ridge here.
 Fissuring folding friction subducting there.
-Tectonics.
-Central creatures framed by chattered area of Mid-Atlantic Ridge rock slurry (diverging plates) framed by a band from Costa Rican accretionary prism (converging plates).
-Copper green and matte white and lavender glazes assembled from refined materials.
+Tectonics."
+Central two-fish area is framed by a chattered area of Mid-Atlantic Ridge rock slurry (diverging plates) framed by a band from Costa Rican accretionary prism (converging plates).
+Copper green glaze in center and matte white and lavender glaze on rim were assembled from refined materials.

 Mediterranean Exit of Rhone

 6" high x 1.75" x 1.75"

 Dipped into sediment from the Mediterranean, words describing the event there say, "Outgassing made geoclutter".
 Blue glaze assembled from refined materials.

 The chatter-patterned clay fired once made a surface that received the sediment thick in to low parts and thin in the high places.
 Click for larger images to read the words---naming the four inlets of Muir, McBride, John Hopkins and Reid.